 Kydee Rating: 8.5

 Hotel Princess was a great hotel however it’s location…not so much.
 I was doing so well on our hotel choices in Europe but I didn’t do enough research on Spain to know that Diagonal was not the area we wanted to be in…DARN!
 But, I can’t take away from the hotel.
-It was a nice hotel with 2-pools and a cute girly common area where we spent one night drinking wine and having girl talk.
-Overall the hotel stay was pretty cool and cheap about $413 total for 3 nights however, it wasn’t in the lively part of Barcelona which took away from the experience.
+It was a nice hotel with 2-pools and a cute girly common area where we spent one-night drinking wine and having girl talk.
+Overall, the hotel stay was pretty cool and cheap about $413 total for 3 nights however, it wasn’t in the lively part of Barcelona which took away from the experience.
 After a day there we learned to maneuver the train system to our advantage and were in Las Ramblas and Barceloneta in no time.

 Kydee Rating: 9

 CitizenM hotel in Amsterdam Schiphol is amazing.
 The décor is so weird and funky.
 The colors seemed like it shouldn’t be together but it worked.
 Everything is high tech.
-Check in and check out is done by a computer.
+Check-in and check out is done by a computer.
 The room is controlled electronically by a single remote.
 The colors of the room changed with my mood.
 It would go from pink to green to blue…so cool.
-The shower and bathroom is pretty futuristic as well.
+The shower and bathroom are pretty futuristic as well.
 To get into the city, I took a bus because the trains were out of service, it was pretty simple.
 I would definitely stay here again.
 The price didn’t hurt either 88 Euro for a night.